Promoting the success of diverse employees

 Evaluation

-Selected as a Nadeshiko Brand
+Selected as Nadeshiko Brand

-Nadeshiko brand logo
+Nadeshiko Brand logo